Ota, Ogun State: History

 Ota today has grown from the ancient settlement founded by the Terrestrial mothers commonly known as witches-Eleye or Iyami Osoronga into a thriving economic hub in Ogun State and Nigeria.
 Ota began to grow into the industrial city it is today due to the economic development planning and lobbying by the Manufacturers Association of Nigeria and Chief Bisi Onabanjo, former governor of Ogun State.
 This led to the official designation of Ota as an industrial town, and the state government began to encourage industries to locate in and around the city.

 Education

 Traditionally, Ota only had a few schools, and all were sponsored by various Christian religious organizations.
 The Muslim community responded by forming a school operated by the Ansar-Ud-Deen Society.
 State schools began to be formed in the late 1970s, and there are now several private schools in the area.
 Iganmode Grammar School is the oldest, founded in 1960.
 Other notable schools include Ansar-Ud-deen Comprehensive College, Bells Comprehensive Secondary School and Faith Academy Secondary School.

-There are also two universities in Ota: Covenant University and Bells University of Technology.
+There are also two universities in Sango-Ota: Covenant University and Bells University of Technology.
 And a private polytechnic, Allover Central Polytechnic.

-The Nigerian Navy's School of Music is also located in Ota.
+The Nigerian Navy's School of Music is also located in Sango-Ota.